fuzzylita/fuzzylita.github.io/_posts/2017-09-12-the_trap_of_smarts_and_the_ok_fine_my_lazy_human_brain.markdown

 So much better!

-I had all of this knowledge at my fingertips and could definitely have solved this wtih a little thought but, I got too bogged down in starting to code using what first came to mind.
-Whoops.
+I had all of this knowledge at my fingertips and could definitely have solved this wtih a little thought but, I got too bogged down in immediately coding the first solution that came to mind.

 To try and force myself to follow better habits, I'm working on a process to walk through before I ever poke out a line of code.
 I try follow these steps every time, even if I 'know' how to do what I need to do.
 Behold!

 **MY NOT-SO-GROUNDBREAKING STRATEGY FOR NOT BEING A LAZY PROGRAMMER**